Watch FIFA World Cup 2026™ LIVE, FREE and EXCLUSIVE

 The conflict has led to worldwide concerns over fuel shortages and soaring prices.

 In the US, where Trump is politically vulnerable to rising fuel prices, he has appeared eager to wind down the unpopular war.
-He emphasised this week what he called productive negotiations aimed at a diplomatic solution — despite repeated assertions from Tehran that no such talks have begun.
+He emphasised this week what he called productive negotiations with Iran aimed at reaching a diplomatic end to the conflict.

-On Thursday, Trump extended a deadline by 10 days for Iran to reopen the Strait of Hormuz or face attacks against its civilian energy grid.
+On Thursday, Trump extended a deadline by 10 days for Iran to reopen the Strait of Hormuz or face attacks against power stations and other energy infrastructure.
+While those strikes were on hold, the US and Israel have continued to bomb Iran.

 Iran vows 'heavy price' for plant strikes